The Ultimate Guide to Domestic Partnerships and Health Insurance

 Are not blood relatives, married to someone else, or in a relationship with other people

-Have lived together for at least six months
+Live together (in some cases for at least six months)

 Share the same permanent and regular residence